| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 Christian on the throne.
 That Christian authority would then require his

 subjects to live by the Bible.
 King James tried to be such a king.
-(I do not
+(I do not believe

-the throne so He could use him to produce the King James Bible.)
+throne so He could use him to produce the King James Bible.)
 Anyway, from

 Satan’s perspective the brilliance of democratic forms of church and civil